|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 |Tax period||Calendar year|

-Present for more than 183 days during any consecutive 12 months period in Romania.
+– is present for more than 183 days during any consecutive 12 months period in Romania;

-Per-diem (within certain limits), business related travel, relocation and housing cost.
+– Per-diem (within certain limits), business related travel, relocation and housing cost, under certain conditions;

 |Employment income / income from board members||Art 15/16 Model OECD Tax Convention|

 |INTERNATIONAL SOCIAL SECURITY|

 |Cross border employments||EU Regulation No 883/2004 and EU regulation No. 1408 / 71, as well as totalization agreements with Albania, Algeria, Canada, Israel, Korea, Macedonia, Moldova, Quebec, Russia, Serbia, Turkey.|